SergeRegoor/nl.regoor.statecontrol/README.md

 The State Control app for Homey enables you to keep track of states in your home.
 For example, you can keep track of a home state (at home, away or sleeping), or the state of your lights in each room (off, switched manually, or switched by a motion sensor).

 The goal of the app is to have a more structured method where multiple flows will manage devices.
 Sounds abstract, eh?
-Let me explain by two examples as I have them in my home.
+Let me explain by two examples later on in this page, as I have them in my home.

+# To-do's
+* Infinite loop detection
+* Add support to execute multiple follow-up actions when an action is executed
+* Make a setting for actions to specify if they're triggerable and/or performable
+* Add delay settings for actions
+* Add transition states and actions for states, with delays

+# Revision history

+2016-10-23 First commit, albeit still a work in progress.
+Not ready for publication or use.

 ## Example 1: lights in a room
 In my home, every "Homey-enabled" room has a Fibaro dimmer and one or more Fibaro motion sensors.